evanbattaglia/tabry/README.md

 command) into your `~/.bash_profile` as described above.

 You may wish to experiment with using Gel, which is much faster than Bundler, but it often has issues.
+See the script for the example CLI script in examples/mycli/bin.

 # CLI Utils
 Tabry::CLI::Util has useful utilities which, while not required for creating a